aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotfield/_index.md

 | interval | double | The interval |
 | firstAsNewField | boolean | Indicates whether adding a new field to the pivottable.
 Only for the first group item. |

+**Returns:**
+boolean - False means this field could not be grouped by date time.
 ### groupBy(double interval, boolean newField) {#groupBy-double-boolean-}
 ```
 public void groupBy(double interval, boolean newField)